Dale Earnhardt Jr. Is Worth $300 Million, but His Ideal Day Once Consisted of Nothing More Than Drinking Beers at Walt Disney World

-While he never managed to claim a Cup Series championship, Dale Earnhardt Jr. still had quite the career.
-During his time in the world of motorsports, Junior proved to be incredibly popular and, in turn, built up a net worth of approximately $300 million.
+While he never claimed a Cup Series championship, Dale Earnhardt Jr. still had quite the career.
+During his time in the world of motorsports, Junior proved to be incredibly popular.
+In turn, he built up a net worth of approximately $300 million.
 Despite that massive fortune, he didn’t exactly develop champagne tastes.

 During a 2014 interview, Dale Earnhardt Jr. was asked how he’d spend a day off if he could do anything in the world other than auto racing.
 His pick, however, was something pretty ordinary: drinking beer at Walt Disney World.